Never write Real Madrid off! Champions League legends Benzema and Modric step up again to break Chelsea hearts

 And when Timo Werner netted the third, after Marcos Alonso’s goal had been ruled out for handball, it looked like Madrid were succumbing to another thrashing like the one Barcelona doled out in the capital a few weeks ago, or Paris Saint-Germain’s dominance over most of the last-16 tie could have led to.

-Ancelotti’s gameplan had been unpicked by Thomas Tuchel, who had picked his team up from their Benzema-inspired battering and armed them with what they needed to get on top of Madrid.
+Ancelotti’s gameplan had been unpicked by Thomas Tuchel, who had picked his team up from their Benzema-inspired battering at Stamford Bridge and armed them with what they needed to get on top of Madrid.

 They were significantly more alert when it came to cutting passing lines to Benzema, who was starved of service for much of the game.